recoveryhub/2021-wanderers/Source/Draft/MJ_TW_005.md

 “Bardanin, I know that!
 But I ask are not his children nearer to Mardurbo than is Kadoumin?”

 Bardanin stared at his sister.
 He was a great hunter, but a slow mind.
 Targad laughed.
 Bardanin drank from a pitcher of milk, then set the vessel down thoughtfully.
 “Nearer in his liking,” said Bardanin.
 “Just as I like Targad and his brothers and sisters more than I like my own brothers and sisters.
-But if the lion that we met had slain{92} me my goods would belong to my kindred.
+But if the lion that we met had slain me my goods would belong to my kindred.
 Targad and the others take their mother’s goods.”

 “You are unsorrowing, Bardanin, because you have so little!”